-This guide provides practical information to potential applicants in preparing and submitting an application for the Irish Research Council ('Council') Employment Based Postgraduate Programme.
+This guide provides practical information to potential applicants in preparing and submitting an application for the Irish Research Council Employment Based Programme.
 In addition, it provides a general overview of the Council assessment process.

-The Irish Research Council Employment Based Postgraduate Scholarships are governed by the Scheme Terms and Conditions and the Award Acceptance Form.
-The contents of this guide are for general information purposes and the assistance of applicants, and in the event of any discrepancy arising between this guide and the Terms and Conditions/Acceptance Form, the latter will prevail.
+The Irish Research Council Employment Based Programme is governed by the Terms and Conditions and the Award Acceptance Form.
+The contents of this guide are for general information purposes and the assistance of applicants and in the event of any discrepancy arising between this guide and the Terms and Conditions/Acceptance Form, the latter will prevail.

-Applicants are accordingly strongly recommended to familiarise themselves FULLY with the Terms & Conditions, and also to read carefully any Frequently Asked Questions (FAQs) before completing and submitting applications.
+Applicants are accordingly strongly recommended to familiarise themselves fully with the Employment Based Programme Terms and Conditions, and to read carefully any Frequently Asked Questions (FAQ) when available, before completing and submitting their application.
+Documents will be made available on our website www.research.ie